ConesaLab/courses-SQANTI_verse/README.md

 ### Data downloading

 All the data needed for the tutorial can be found in the data directory of this repository.
 It contains the long-read defined transcriptome, the reference genome, annotation and the orthogonal data used in the tutorial.
-For the sake of simplicity and time, only the isoforms that are part of the chromosome 22 of humans will be used, which are more than enought to go through all of the SQANTI3 functionalities.
+For the sake of simplicity and time, only the isoforms that are part of the chromosome 22 of humans will be used, which are more than enough to go through all the SQANTI3 functionalities.
 If you wish to learn more about the data origin, you can check it out in the SQANTI3 paper.

 # 1. SQANTI3 QC

 The first step of the suite, and where the *SQANTI verse* begins in the Quality Control (QC) module.
 This module is designed to assess the quality of a transcriptome, and integrate multiple kinds of orthogonal data that might help to understand and determine what are the true isoforms.
 As an end result, SQANTI3 QC will take as input the target transcriptome and the reference genome and annotation.
 The user can optionally add other data sources, such as short-reads RNA-seq data or CAGE peaks, to include more parameters that will be used in downstream analysis.
-The QC module will parse all of this information and produce a report and a classification on the given isoforms based on the structural categories defined in the sqanti paper.
+The QC module will parse all of this information and produce a report and a classification on the given isoforms based on the structural categories defined in the SQANTI3 paper.

 <details>
 <summary><strong> 🏗️ SQANTI3 structural categories</strong></summary><br>